Flagstaff, AZ

 Karaoke

-Karaoke at Brown Bag Burger + Bar is moving to a new night.
-It is a chance to sing favorite songs and cheer on others, with extra time to participate since the venue stays open later that night.
+Karaoke at Brown Bag Burger + Bar has moved to a new night, and the bar stays open later that evening.

 Brown Bag Burger + Bar